teawithtanay/TWTblogs/episode03/creatingcommunity.md

 GirlScript was the first organization to tackle these gaps and start a tech revolution in India which is why the community grew up so fast in so less amount of time.

 ## *How do you organize everything and tackle the problems at a scale so big ?*
-Anubha says that people from small cities don't really use or know about apps like Discord or Slack but one thing commonly used by everyone is WhatsApp and that's our main way of communication.
+Anubha says that people from small cities don't use or know about apps like Discord or Slack but one thing commonly used by everyone is WhatsApp and that's our main way of communication.
 GirlScript uses WhatsApp group for leaders which provides them the information for various chapters and to discuss the problems if they are facing any.
 These leaders are allowed to use any platform available as suited by the place and members of the event.
 It also breaks the stereotype of *coolness* in the tech world who use slack, meetup.com or other tools that are less common for beginners.
 The idea is to utilize where most of the presence is.